 One way is to use asynchronous loading, which allows resources like JavaScript and CSS to be loaded simultaneously.
 This makes loading faster and the page performance better.

-Inline small JavaScript and CSS code into HTML documents instead of using external files can also help.
+Inlining small JavaScript code and CSS code into HTML documents instead of using external files can also help.
 Inlining moves resource requests from external server calls to local memory, thus reducing the load time.

 Another way to eliminate render-blocking resources is by optimizing images and ensuring they are properly compressed.
 This helps reduce the size of the file, which in turn decreases loading times.